saul/cvar-unhide-s2/cvarlist.md

 animgraph_motionmatching_print_compressionstats | devonly, rep | Default: false<br>
 animgraph_network_enable | devonly, sv, cl, rep | Default: true<br>Enable animation graph networking.
-The setting is only read at graph creation time; to use please set on the command line. animgraph_record_all | sv, cl, rep, cheat | Default: false<br>Automatically start recording AnimGraphs when they get created, and save them to disk when they are destroyed animgraph_slope_draw_raycasts | sv, cl, rep, cheat | Default: false<br>
+The setting is only read at graph creation time; to use please set on the command line. animgraph_record_all | sv, cl, rep, cheat | Default: false<br>Automatically start recording AnimGraphs when they get created, and save them to disk when they are destroyed animgraph_set_parameter_bool | sv, cheat | Specified entities will have the specified bool parameter set to the value specified.
+Useful for animators to test.<br>	Arguments: &lt;entity&gt; &lt;parameter name&gt; &lt;value you want to send to animgraph for the entity&gt;
+animgraph_set_parameter_enum | sv, cheat | Specified entities will have the specified enum parameter set to the value specified.
+Useful for animators to test.<br>	Arguments: &lt;entity&gt; &lt;parameter name&gt; &lt;value you want to send to animgraph for the entity&gt;
+animgraph_set_parameter_float | sv, cheat | Specified entities will have the specified float parameter set to the value specified.
+Useful for animators to test.<br>	Arguments: &lt;entity&gt; &lt;parameter name&gt; &lt;value you want to send to animgraph for the entity&gt;
+animgraph_set_parameter_int | sv, cheat | Specified entities will have the specified int parameter set to the value specified.
+Useful for animators to test.<br>	Arguments: &lt;entity&gt; &lt;parameter name&gt; &lt;value you want to send to animgraph for the entity&gt;
+animgraph_set_parameter_string | sv, cheat | Specified entities will have the specified bool parameter set to the value specified.
+Useful for animators to test.<br>	Arguments: &lt;entity&gt; &lt;parameter name&gt; &lt;value you want to send to animgraph for the entity&gt;
+animgraph_set_parameter_vector | sv, cheat | Specified entities will have the specified vector parameter set to the value specified.
+Useful for animators to test.<br>	Arguments: &lt;entity&gt; &lt;parameter name&gt; &lt;value you want to send to animgraph for the entity&gt;
+animgraph_slope_draw_raycasts | sv, cl, rep, cheat | Default: false<br>
 animgraph_slope_enable | sv, cl, rep, cheat | Default: true<br>
 animgraph_slowdownonslopes_enabled | devonly, rep | Default: true<br>